In Baton Rouge, there’s a $100 million football coach and everyone else

 “Black folk didn’t give a f--- about LSU, man,” Temple says.
 “The attitude was: These people are racists, and they were not interested in accepting or allowing Black people to attend their school.
 And that stuck.”

-Because he was good at basketball, and because he wore the purple and gold, White LSU fans came around on Temple.
+Because he was good at basketball and because he wore the purple and gold, White LSU fans came around on Temple.
 And he made the community his home, attending church at Mount Zion Baptist, where Martin Luther King Jr. once delivered a sermon and where a young single mother named Alice Toombs was a member.

 Temple met Chris when he was 8 or 9, almost immediately spotting his intelligence and drive.
 Temple also couldn’t help noticing that Chris’s mom had discovered a wormhole into the city’s complex social structure.

 She ran the box office at the Riverside Centroplex, an arena downtown, and when James Brown or Luciano Pavarotti performed, elected officials and business leaders of all races approached her to ask for free tickets.
-Sure, she’d say, but in exchange she wanted her son to have a ticket into local high society.
+Sure, she would say, but in exchange she wanted her son to have a ticket into local high society.
 He was invited to shadow lawmakers and attorneys, becoming close with Temple and spending summers in the governor’s office or with the clerk of court.
 He dreamed of law school and planned to be just like Johnnie Cochran, and when he enrolled at Grambling and was elected freshman class president, his plan seemed on track.

 When he came home during breaks, Baton Rouge was changing.
 White neighbors had fled Hermitage, the neighborhood in south Baton Rouge where Alice has lived since Chris was 5.
 New construction was advancing the city’s sprawl.